-Inflammatory Bowel Disease (IBD) is a gastrointestinal disorder caused by chronic inflammation that leads to damage in the gastrointestinal (GI) tract.
+In short, Inflammatory Bowel Disease (IBD) is a gastrointestinal disorder that is caused by chronic inflammation that leads to damage in the gastrointestinal (GI) tract.
 But if you or a loved one is living with IBD, you know that there is nothing “short” about this difficult chronic disease.

 There are two types of IBD: Crohn’s disease and ulcerative colitis (UC), and each has its own variations of complexities.
 While there are differences between the two, on the surface they may present similarly.
 For example, both conditions can present with:

 - Diarrhea and/or constipation and/or bloody stools and rectal bleeding

 - Sudden urges to have a bowel movement